-3.4 Employment
+3.5 Employment

 Total employment in the Marion Council area is estimated at 22,983 jobs.
 The Edwardstown Precinct contributes 4,582 (19.9%) to total employment, at an estimated 19.6 jobs per hectare.
-The largest employing industries in the Edwardstown Precinct are Manufacturing (925; 20.2%), Retail Trade (725; 15.8%) and Construction (610; 13.3%).
-A more in-depth analysis of employment within the Edwardstown Precinct is presented in Section 4.
+The largest employing industries in the Edwardstown Precinct, defined at the divisional level of the Australian and New Zealand Standard Industrial Classification (ANZSIC) are Manufacturing (925; 20.2%), Retail Trade (725; 15.8%) and Construction (610; 13.3%).
+Analysis of employment at the ANZSIC sub-divisional level within the Edwardstown Employment Precinct is presented in Section 4.